 - Fix any Errors in the Prepare window; this must be done before you can publish.
 Optionally, you can fix the warnings and informational messages to further improve the performance and appearance of your map service.
 For more information about resolving these issues, see Analyzing your GIS resource.

 - Optionally, in the Service Editor, click Preview .
 This can give you an idea of how your map will look when viewed on the web.
 See Previewing your map for more information.

 - Once you've fixed the errors in your map document, click Publish .

 Your map service is published to ArcGIS Server.
-When the publishing process completes, you are ready to consume your map service in a web map.
+When the publishing process completes, you are ready to consume your map service in a web application.

-Consume the map service in a web map
+Consume the map service in a web application

-In this section of the tutorial, you'll use the ArcGIS Online map viewer to view and interact with your map service on the web.
-The ArcGIS Online map viewer is hosted on ArcGIS.com and is deployable directly through the ArcGIS Server Services Directory.
+In this section of the tutorial, you'll use the ArcGIS.com map viewer to view and interact with your map service over the web.
+The map viewer is hosted on ArcGIS.com and is deployable directly through the ArcGIS Server Services Directory.
 It does not require any configuration or programming work to get the map viewer up and running.

 To get started, follow these steps.

 - Open a web browser and navigate to the ArcGIS Server Services Directory.
 Typically, this is located at http://gisserver.domain.com:6080/arcgis/rest/services.
 You can also access the Services Directory by opening the shortcut installed with ArcGIS Server.